-- Once you have been approved by the Spencer Center for study/internship abroad, complete an Internship Application for the Rosemarie Sena Center for Career Development (email@example.com)
+- Once you have been approved by the Spencer Center for study/internship abroad, complete an Internship Application for the Vantage Point Office of Personal and Professional Development (email@example.com).

 - Receive signature approvals on the Study Abroad Application from your faculty advisor and the Registrar.